 Andrew D. Perkins, MS, CIH, CSP, COHC

 Mr. Perkins has worked in the Occupational Safety and Health field since 1999 and is currently Corporate, Senior Industrial Hygienist at Alabama Power a Southern Company.
-Andrew holds a BS in Computer Information Systems and a MS in Occupational Safety and Health/Industrial Hygiene from Murray State University in Murray Kentucky.
-He has earned the professional credentials of Certified Industrial Hygienist (CIH), Certified Safety Professional (CSP) and Certified Occupational Hearing Conservationist (COHC).
+Andrew holds a BS in Computer Information Systems and an MS in Occupational Safety and Health/Industrial Hygiene from Murray State University in Murray Kentucky.
+He has earned the professional credentials of Certified Industrial Hygienist (CIH), Certified Safety Professional (CSP), and Certified Occupational Hearing Conservationist (COHC).
 Mr. Perkins is a member of the American Industrial Hygiene Association’s, Exposure Assessment Strategies Committee.
-In his current role he provides Industrial Hygiene services to Alabama Power and Southern Company’s electrical generation, transmission, distribution and supporting organizations.
+In his current role, he provides Industrial Hygiene services to Alabama Power and Southern Company’s electrical generation, transmission, distribution and supporting organizations.
 He was previously employed with Briggs and Stratton in Murray, KY from 1999 to 2004 and Vulcan Materials Company located in Birmingham, AL from 2004 to 2013.
 His work has allowed him to have responsibility for company-wide quality and effectiveness of Safety and Health/Industrial Hygiene work being provided at over 700 locations in more than 30 states, the District of Columbia, Canada, the Bahamas and Mexico.

 Thomas W. Armstrong

 Thomas W. Armstrong is the Principal Investigator at his sole proprietor consulting company, TWA8HR Occupational Hygiene Consulting, LLC since 2008.
-Tom has his Bachelor of Science in Chemistry, Masters of Science in Environmental Health, and PhD in Environmental Engineering, all from Drexel University, Philadelphia, PA.
-He is certified in the comprehensive practice of industrial hygiene (CIH), and is a Fellow of the American Industrial Hygiene Association.
+Tom has his Bachelor of Science in Chemistry, Masters of Science in Environmental Health, and Ph.D. in Environmental Engineering, all from Drexel University, Philadelphia, PA.
+He is certified in the comprehensive practice of industrial hygiene (CIH) and is a Fellow of the American Industrial Hygiene Association.
 Tom is a longtime member of the American Industrial Hygiene Association and the Society for Risk Analysis.
 Before he retired from ExxonMobil Biomedical Sciences in 2008, his last position there was as Senior Scientific Associate in Exposure Sciences.
 His career in anticipating, recognizing, evaluating, controlling and confirming control of occupational health risks spans over 40 years in multiple industries.
 While at ExxonMobil, he developed exposure assessment strategies for and provided support to multiple epidemiology studies, including work under contract to the University of Colorado to support multiple general population epidemiology investigations in Shanghai, China.
 He provided the original innovative design of the exposure assessment methods used in the Imperial Oil Limited study that was adopted for use in the Institute of Petroleum and Health Watch studies.
 His ongoing research activities include exposure assessment for epidemiology studies, mathematical methods to estimate exposures to chemicals, statistical methods for industrial hygiene data, quantitative risk assessments for Legionella and Legionnaires’ disease.
-He has over 40 peer reviewed publications, and has contributed multiple chapters to three books on exposure assessment strategies, mathematical modeling to estimate exposure, and risk assessment approaches.
-He was the lead instructor for American Industrial Hygiene Association (AIHA) professional development courses on mathematical modeling to assess chemical exposures, Monte Carlo Simulation techniques in exposure assessment, and has taught in other courses, including invited lectures at graduate university level.
+He has over 40 peer-reviewed publications and has contributed multiple chapters to three books on exposure assessment strategies, mathematical modeling to estimate exposure, and risk assessment approaches.
+He was the lead instructor for American Industrial Hygiene Association (AIHA) professional development courses on mathematical modeling to assess chemical exposures, Monte Carlo Simulation techniques in exposure assessment and has taught in other courses, including invited lectures at graduate university level.
 He remains active in AIHA risk assessment, epidemiology and exposure assessment committee activities.
-He has been a member of National Academy of Sciences Risk Assessment review committees and has been on peer review panels for US EPA occupational and consumer product chemical risk assessment.
+He has been a member of the National Academy of Sciences Risk Assessment review committees and has been on peer review panels for US EPA occupational and consumer product chemical risk assessment.